ucr-ula/ucr-ula/README.md

 Towards this, students will be hired and trained as undergraduate learning assistants (ULAs) to act as peer tutors for selected CSE classes.
 ULAs will provide open "help desk" hours at a specific location (TBD) in Winston Chung Hall, and assist students with course content, homeworks, labs, etc.

-ULAs will support the following classes in Fall'21:
+The UCR CS ULA program is managed by Prof. Jiasi Chen with help from Profs.
+Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.

+### Who This Is For

+Are you a UCR undergraduate student who wants help for one of the following courses?

 - Software: CS 10A, 10B, 10C (formerly known as CS 10, 12, 14)
 - Algorithms: CS 111, 141
 - Computer systems: CS 61

-The UCR CS ULA program is managed by Prof. Jiasi Chen with help from Profs.
-Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.
+ULAs are ready to help!
+Just drop in to one of their sessions listed below in the Calendar.
+No registration required.

 ### Updates